sstadt/jekyll-portfolio/_posts/2017-06-12-centralize-sailsjs-sockets-with-a-pipe.markdown

 };
 {% endhighlight %}

 We've added some notifications using the socket.io integration Sails ships with.
-The `Model.message()` method will dispatch a socket update to all connected isers that have subscribed to the instance of the Todo model with an ID that matched the first argument passed to the `message()` function.
+The `Model.message()` method will dispatch an update to all connected sockets that have subscribed to the instance of the Todo model with an ID that matched the first argument passed to the `message()` function.
 The second argument passed to `message` is the data object that the socket client will receive on the front end.
 Let break down the object we're sending a little bit.

 {% highlight javascript %}
 {